Dellonath/nlp-cognitive-engine/README.md

   make predict input="I would like to get a credit card"
 ```

-The output must be a json with some infos about the message and the predicted intent.
+The output must be a json with some infos about the message and the predicted intent:
 ```json
 {
     "user": {